 Version number Change description Date published V3.3 Renamed 'Compliance Guide - Scheme Participants' Updated references of Schedule 4A to the Electricity Supply Act 1995 December 2020 V3.4 Amended requirement and guidance for the Inputs - Exempt Loads worksheet of the AESS template.
-January 2021 V3.5 Removed requirement for reporting proportion of electricity used in connection with specified activity for Exempt Loads March 2021 V4.0 Amended signatory requirements and additional guidance on scheme participant obligations and how to comply with these obligations.
-December 2021 V4.1 Updated to reflect the introduction of The Energy Security Safeguard Application (TESSA) and minor changes in procedure September 2022 V5.0 Updated to incorporate scheme participant obligations under the Peak Demand Reduction Scheme June 2023
+January 2021 V3.5 Removed requirement for reporting proportion of electricity used in connection with specified activity for exempt electricity loads March 2021 V4.0 Amended signatory requirements and additional guidance on scheme participant obligations and how to comply with these obligations.
+December 2021 V4.1 Updated to reflect the introduction of The Energy Security Safeguard Application (TESSA) and minor changes in procedure September 2022 V5.0 Updated to incorporate scheme participant obligations under the Peak Demand Reduction Scheme June 2023 V6.0 Updated to reflect outcomes of the March 2024 consultation on operational changes to scheme participant compliance processes.
+June 2024